scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

 diagnostic also allows to collectively execute diagnostic-specific pre-transformations that are best performed after transfer to the processing site.
 One may wish for example to distribute calculations of the 18336 channel pairs among multiple instances of ``task_ecei``.
 This approach lets us seamlessly do that.
+Once the requirements and use cases have stabilized we will explore suitable generalizations such as object factories for the ``task_list`` class.

 In summary, the architecture of ``Delta`` implements data streaming using time-stepping interface of ADIOS2 and data analysis using PEP 3148 compatible executors.
 In order to increase performance we choose to use two PoolExecutors and to group all analysis tasks.
 The first executor is available for Fourier Transformations of the the input data for the entire analysis task group.
 The second pool executor is available for running the analysis kernels and immediate storage of the results.

 Performance analysis
 --------------------

 The ``Delta`` framework aims to facilitate near real-time intra-shot data analysis by leveraging remote HPC resources.
-While the overall performance of the framework can be measured by the walltime of the analysis workflow at hand, the complex composition of the framework makes it relevant to understand the performance of the blocks.
+While the overall performance of the framework can be measured by the walltime of the analysis workflow at hand, the complex composition of the framework requires to understand the performance of its building blocks.
 Referring to figure :ref:`fig-sw-arch`, both the ADIOS2 communication performance, the asynchronous receive-publish-submit strategy of the processor, and the speed of the individual analysis kernels contribute to the workflow walltime.
-In the workflow walltime may also be sensitive to how the different components of the framework interact.
+Furthermore, the workflow walltime may also be sensitive to how the different components of the framework interact.
 For example, even though the processor design aims to facilitate high-velocity data streams by using queues and multiple worker threads, the data streams may still significantly affect the performance.
 Given these considerations we start be investigating the performance of individual components in this section and finally investigate the performance of the framework on the ECEI workflow.

 Performance of the WAN connections